 Transportation planning for the Denver region is a continuing, cooperative and comprehensive process.
 To learn more, read Transportation Planning in the Denver Region.

 DRCOG is committed to meaningful public engagement.
 This includes public engagement and participation in transportation and personal mobility planning.
 Click here to learn how to get involved.
 DRCOG's Public Engagement Plan can be viewed here.

 Looking to the Future - Mobility Choice Blueprint

 The Mobility Choice Blueprint is a collaborative strategy to help the metro Denver region identify how to best prepare for and invest in the rapidly changing technology that is revolutionizing transportation mobility.
-A unique planning and funding partnership of DRCOG, CDOT, RTD and the Denver Metro Chamber is creating the Mobility Choice Blueprint – a coordinated strategic direction for the evolving mobility of the region related to walking, bicycling, driving and transit.
-The 2030 Blueprint will analyze travel trends and technologies in the region, explore and evaluate various technologies and their implications for mobility, align transportation investments of multiple public agencies and create new planning and implementation partnerships.
+A unique planning and funding partnership of DRCOG, CDOT, RTD and the Denver Metro Chamber created the Mobility Choice Blueprint – a coordinated strategic direction for the evolving mobility of the region related to walking, bicycling, driving and transit.
+The 2030 Blueprint analyzed travel trends and technologies in the region, explored and evaluated various technologies and their implications for mobility and created new planning and implementation partnerships.
 Read more about it by downloading the report and summary here.
 Partners that developed the Mobility Choice Blueprint have come together to establish the Advanced Mobility Partnership to work together to implement tactical actions from the plan.